 With labored bodhichitta and bodhisattva vows, we begin building up a facsimile enlightenment-building network of positive force.
 When, in addition to labored bodhichitta and bodhisattva vows, we develop correct conceptual discriminating awareness of the four noble truths and their associated voidnesses, through meditation on the four close placements of mindfulness that we discussed before, we begin building up a facsimile enlightenment-building network of deep awareness.

 Next, we need to develop unlabored bodhichitta and, with that, we develop the first of the five pathway minds, a building-up pathway of mind, and start to build up actual enlightenment-building networks of positive force and deep awareness.
 With a building-up pathway of mind and these two actual enlightenment-building networks, we start now to build up a state of shamatha focused on the four noble truths and their voidnesses, by meditating further on the four close placements of mindfulness.
 Shamatha is a stilled and settled state of mind, with perfect concentration and an exhilarating, blissful sense of physical and mental fitness at being able to concentrate for as long as we wish.
 It is focused on an object, in this case the body, feelings, mind and discriminating awareness with an understanding of their being in the nature of the four noble truths, and on the voidnesses involved.
-It focuses on them with gross detection (rtog) of their general features.

 Once we achieve this state of shamatha, we need to join it with our attainment of a state of vipashyana, also focused on the same objects.
 With vipashyana, an exceptionally perceptive state of mind, we attain an additional exhilarating, blissful sense of physical and mental fitness at being able to perceive, with correct understanding, all the details of anything we wish.
-Vipashyana here focuses with subtle discernment (dpyod) of all the fine details of the four noble truths and their voidnesses.
+Vipashyana here focuses with gross detection (rtog) and subtle discernment (dpyod) of all the fine details of the four noble truths and their voidnesses.

 With a joined state of shamatha and vipashyana focused conceptually on the four noble truths and their voidnesses, we attain an applying pathway of mind (path of preparation).
 We now apply our conceptual state of joined shamatha and vipashyana to further meditation on the four noble truths and their associated voidnesses, supported by our continually strengthening actual enlightenment-building networks of positive force and deep awareness.